 Some features are supported only on one port type (UNI or NNI).
 For information about specific feature support, see the software configuration guide for this release.
 When you change a port from an NNI to a UNI (or from a UNI to an NNI), any features exclusive to a port type are removed from the configuration to prevent conflicting configuration options on a specific interface.
-Every port on the switch can be a UNI, but only four ports on the switch can be NNIs at the same time.
+Every port on the switch can be a UNI, but when the switch is running the metro base or metro access image, only four ports can be NNIs at the same time.
+Beginning with Cisco IOS Release 12.2(25)SEG, if the switch is running the metro IP access image, you can configure all ports as NNIs.
 When you use the no port-type command on any interface, whether it is currently a UNI or an NNI, the interface defaults to UNI.